-Established in May 1995 as the Task force on Graduate Education, re-authorized for an additional three-year term in May 1999, made permanent in January 2002 as Committee for Graduate Students, renamed the Graduate and Early Career Committee in 2008.
-(6 members)
+Established: In May 1995 as the Task Force on Graduate Education, re-authorized for an additional three-year term in May 1999, made permanent in January 2002 as Committee for Graduate Students, renamed the Graduate and Early Career Committee in 2008.

-The Graduate and Early Career Committee provides a voice within the Association for graduate students and historians early in their careers, and serves as a venue to discuss issues of concern and interest to students and early career professionals.
-The Mission of the Committee is to:
+Purpose: The Graduate and Early Career Committee provides a voice within the Association for graduate students and historians early in their careers, and serves as a venue to discuss issues of concern and interest to students and early career professionals.
+The mission of the Committee is: